Restore lost or deleted files

 The most effective way to recover files from a dead hard drive

-Our favourite free data recovery tool is often overlooked.
+Our favourite free file recovery tool is often overlooked.
 DMDE Free Edition scores major points because it's capable of recovering data from a wide array of drives, including 2TB+ drives rescued from a fried external drive enclosure with proprietary formatting (it's a long story).

 DMDE may not be the simplest tool to use, but it's one of the most effective, and our step-by-step file recovery guide will help you with the basics.